 Cambridge Better Bus Outreach Initiative - Thank you!

 The MBTA is in the middle of a bus service planning process called the Better Bus Project and proposed changes to the bus network in January 2019.
 Check out those proposals by clicking over to the MBTA page here.

-To supplement the MBTA’s public outreach, the City is seeking feedback on bus service challenges and ideas for improvements from even more of the residents, workers, and visitors in the Cambridge community.
+To supplement the MBTA’s public outreach, in 2018, the City sought feedback from the residents, workers, and visitors in the Cambridge community.
 We are using that feedback to respond to the MBTA's 2019 bus service proposals.